hariseldon84/x52/core/stories/epic-1-authentication.md

 As a registered user, I want to log in with my email and password so that I can access my TaskQuest account and continue using the application.

 ### Implementation Details
-- Creating login page with form validation
+- Full login page with comprehensive form validation
-- Integrating with Supabase Auth for email/password authentication
+- Integrated with Supabase Auth for email/password authentication
-- Implementing error handling and loading states
+- Comprehensive error handling and loading states with user-friendly messages
-- Adding success/error feedback messages
-- Setting up protected routes and session management
+- Success feedback with proper redirects to dashboard or onboarding
+- Profile onboarding check after successful login
+- Client-side validation for empty fields

 ### Acceptance Criteria
 - [x] User can access a login form with email and password fields
-- [x] System validates credentials against stored user data
+- [x] System validates credentials against stored user data via Supabase Auth
-- [x] User is redirected to dashboard upon successful login
+- [x] User is redirected to dashboard upon successful login (or onboarding if incomplete)
-- [x] Error messages are displayed for invalid credentials
+- [x] Error messages are displayed for invalid credentials with specific error handling
-- [x] User can navigate to password reset flow if needed
+- [x] User can navigate to password reset flow via "Forgot password?" link
-- [x] JWT tokens are properly stored and managed
+- [x] JWT tokens are properly stored and managed by Supabase
+- [x] Loading states with spinner animation during login process
+- [x] "Keep me signed in" checkbox for persistent sessions
+- [x] Email verification check with appropriate error messages
+- [x] Profile completion check with redirect to onboarding if needed
-- [x] Session persists across browser sessions if "Remember Me" is selected
+- [ ] Session persists across browser sessions (needs verification of implementation)

 ### Technical Notes
 - Implement secure session management with JWT tokens